 The grammar in this document is given using an extended BNF (Backus-Naur Form).
 Grammar alternatives are separated by a vertical bar ("|").
-Items enclosed in square brackets ("[]") are optional.
-Items enclosed in curly braces ("{}") can be repeated zero or more times.
+Items enclosed in square brackets ("["]") are optional.
+Items enclosed in curly braces ("{" }") can be repeated zero or more times.

 Another BNF extension is parameterization.
 For example, a moduleStmt can be a moduleIf, and an actionStmt can be an actionIf.
 A moduleIf and an actionIf are almost identical; the only difference is that the former can contain (recursively) moduleStmts whereas the latter can contain actionStmts.
-Instead of tediously repeating the grammar for moduleIf and actionIf, we parameterize it by giving a single grammar for < ctxt > If, where < ctxt > is either module or action.
-In the productions for < ctxt > If, we call for < ctxt > Stmt which, therefore, either represents a moduleStmt or an actionStmt, depending on the context in which it is used.
+Instead of tediously repeating the grammar for moduleIf and actionIf, we parameterize it by giving a single grammar for actionStmts is either module or action.
+In the productions for actionStmts we call for actionStmts which, therefore, either represents a actionStmts or an actionStmts depending on the context in which it is used.